Dogs at Northern Green Gathering

 Upon arrival, owners will need to give their contact details to the volunteers at the box office.
 Included in the price of a dog ticket is a £20 dog deposit, which will be refunded upon leaving the Gathering, assuming the above requirements have been met.

-There is a canal path next to the site where dogs can be walked off the lead, with access through the Dog Gate directly across from the main entrance.
+There is a public footpath path that circles the site where dogs can be walked off the lead, that can be accessed by leaving the site through the Main Gate.
 Dogs must be kept on leads in the event and parking fields.
 Failure to comply with the dogs-on-leads rule, or any of the above rules, will result in a warning.
 Any dog owners found breaking the rules a second time will lose their dog deposit, and after a third offence they will be evicted from the Gathering.

 By purchasing a dog ticket you are agreeing to these conditions, and empowering NGG Stewards, Security and Organisers to enforce this policy as they deem necessary.
 This includes forcing entry to vehicles at the owner’s expense if the welfare of the dog is at risk.